Flood Advisory issued for Maunabo, Patillas, Yabucoa by NWS - NewsBreak

 Wind Advisory issued for Elbert, Franklin, Habersham, Hart, Rabun, Stephens by NWS

-Effective: 2022-11-10 23:52:00 EST Expires: 2022-11-11 19:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-11-11 04:04:00 EST Expires: 2022-11-11 19:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Elbert; Franklin; Habersham; Hart; Rabun; Stephens WIND ADVISORY REMAINS IN EFFECT UNTIL 7 PM EST FRIDAY * WHAT...East winds 10 to 20 mph with gusts up to 40 mph expected. * WHERE...Portions of northeast Georgia, Upstate South Carolina, and Piedmont and southern foothills sections of western North Carolina. * WHEN...Until 7 PM EST Friday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Target Area: Elbert; Franklin; Habersham; Hart; Rabun; Stephens WIND ADVISORY REMAINS IN EFFECT UNTIL 7 PM EST THIS EVENING * WHAT...East winds 10 to 20 mph with gusts up to 40 mph expected. * WHERE...Portions of northeast Georgia, Upstate South Carolina, and the southern Piedmont and southern foothills sections of western North Carolina. * WHEN...Until 7 PM EST Friday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Heavy rain today will saturate the soil and weaken the root system of some trees, allowing the wind gusts to blow down and uproot some trees.

 weather.gov